A brief history of men who build female robots

 “Well, it’s female, so that’s a positive. … The feminine form is typified as being weak or fragile in some form, but really inviting and warm and more interactive.
 Whereas if it were a male robot and masculine design, then there’s a safety issue of, ‘OK.
 I gotta protect myself possibly.’”

-Carpenter did another experiment in 2009, which was held at the Museum of Science in Boston.
-It revealed that men were more likely to donate money to a robot with a female voice than if it had a male voice, though nothing else about the robot had changed.
+Another experiment in 2009, which was held at the Museum of Science in Boston, revealed that men were more likely to donate money to a robot with a female voice than if it had a male voice, though nothing else about the robot had changed.
 “Robots have some traits, such as movement or their morphology, that trigger our tendency to attribute some agency and intelligence to robots, even if we know better.
 So right now, we are developing some of our cultural norms for interaction with robots in different contexts.”

 In this sense, even though emulating gender stereotypes could be useful and beneficial for robot interfacing or even capitalizing on our “tendency to be more comfortable with women as caretakers,” Dattaro argues that this could be a “dangerous path, one that’s antithetic to the decades of ongoing work to bring women into fields like business, politics, and particularly science and technology.”
 She says that it might not be good to keep enforcing the idea that robots with a feminine appearance are built only with the purpose of being a sex robot or an in-home maid, as much as masculine robots would be exclusive for heavy lifting and such.